Course Catalog

 Enrollment Information

-• Be nondiscriminatory on the basis of race, color, creed, national or ethnic origin, gender, genetic information, religion, disability, age, political affiliation or belief, disabled veteran, veteran of the Vietnam Era, or citizenship status (except in those special circumstances permitted or mandated by law);
+• Be nondiscriminatory based on race, color, creed, national or ethnic origin, gender, genetic information, religion, disability, age, political affiliation or belief, disabled veteran status, Vietnam War veteran status, or citizenship status (except in specific circumstances permitted or mandated by law).

-• Support the timely processing of applications and admission to the college.
+• Support the timely processing of applications and admissions.

 Enrollment Process

-Enrollment at Wiregrass Georgia Technical College is a multi-step process consisting of applying to the College, the evaluation of prior academic experience for the assessment of academic preparedness, and verification of lawful presence in the United States:
+Enrollment at Wiregrass Georgia Technical College is a multi-step process, including application, evaluation of prior academic experience, and verification of lawful presence in the United States.

-3. Submit a government-issued ID or Driver’s License for proof of lawful presence (alternatives available).
-Students seeking in-state tuition may be required to submit other documents.
+3. Submit a government-issued ID or Driver’s License for proof of lawful presence.
+Alternative documentation is available.
+Students seeking in-state tuition may be required to submit additional documents.

-4. Submit prior postsecondary transcripts for transfer credit (optional). *Transcripts may be required for Financial Aid
+4. Submit prior postsecondary transcripts for transfer credit (optional).
+Note: Transcripts may be required for Financial Aid processing.

 Enrollment Type

-Applicants must apply to Wiregrass Georgia Technical College as the type that best meets their situation:
+Applicants must apply to Wiregrass Georgia Technical College under the category that best fits their situation:

-• Transfer Student: Previously attended other colleges or universities, but never attended Wiregrass Georgia Technical College
+• Transfer Student: Previously attended other colleges/universities, but not Wiregrass Georgia Technical College.

-• Returning Student: Previously enrolled Wiregrass Georgia Technical College, Valdosta Technical College, or East Central Technical College student.
-Returning students who have not attended for three or more semesters must complete a new application.
+• Returning Student: Previously enrolled at Wiregrass Georgia Technical College, Valdosta Technical College, or East Central Technical College.
+Returning students who have not attended for three or more semesters must submit a new application.

-• Transients Student: Currently enrolled at another regionally accredited institutions and wants to enroll at Wiregrass Georgia Technical College in order to complete coursework to transfer back to home institution.
+• Transient Student: Enrolled at another regionally accredited institution and wishes to take courses at Wiregrass Georgia Technical College for transfer back to their home institution.

-• Dual Enrollment Student: Qualified and approved high school student enrolling in courses at Wiregrass Georgia Technical College while still enrolled in high school
+• Dual Enrollment Student: High school student approved to enroll in courses at Wiregrass Georgia Technical College while still in high school.

 Admissions Procedure